 Honma, T. (2005).
 Trippin’ Over the Color Line: The Invisibility of Race in Library and Information Studies.
 InterActions: UCLA Journal of Education and Information Studies, 1(2).

 We Here is a supportive community for Black + Indigenous + People of Color (BIPOC) library and archive workers and library and information science (LIS) students of color.
 Some of the ways in which We Here can be described is as a support group, collaboration network, and mentorship platform.
-We Here has closed platforms specifically for People of Color (POC) and open channels for everyone else.
+We Here has closed platforms for people of color (POC) and open channels for everyone else.

 We Here is doing the work our institutions and organizations have not yet built into the fabric of our profession.
 We Here is helping to retain POC in LIS professions.

 Follow our open platforms:

 header image on homepage: